China Sourcing Agents

 • DIN rail mount, 35mm standard

-The industrial IoT supply chain is full of products that meet these specs on paper and fail in the field.
-We’d seen it before.
+We also had to verify supplier identity, revision control, component grades, OPC-UA licensing, and firmware traceability.
+The industrial IoT supply chain is full of products that meet specs on paper and fail in the field.
+Our guide to verifying Chinese suppliers describes the broader method.

 Week 1: Supply chain mapping.
-The Alibaba product photos were the starting point.
-We cross-referenced the PCB silk-screen model number visible in one photo against known manufacturers in Shenzhen’s industrial gateway space.
-This technique works roughly 60% of the time — manufacturers often use their internal model numbers on PCBs without thinking about what becomes visible in photos.
-Here it worked: the model number matched a Shenzhen manufacturer we had independent knowledge of.
+We cross-referenced the PCB silk-screen model number visible in one Alibaba photo against known manufacturers in Shenzhen’s industrial gateway space.
+Manufacturers often use internal model numbers on PCBs without considering what becomes visible in photos; here it matched a Shenzhen manufacturer we already knew.

-We ran a parallel check: looked up the Hong Kong distributor’s business registration, mapped their product catalog against known OEM sources.
-The result was unambiguous — they were a pure trading company with no manufacturing capability, buying from the same Shenzhen source and marking up approximately 28%.
+A parallel check on the Hong Kong distributor — business registration, catalog mapping, manufacturing asset review — confirmed they were a pure trading company buying from the same Shenzhen source and marking up approximately 28%.

-With the likely manufacturer identified, we sourced two additional candidate factories producing comparable industrial gateway hardware.
-Criteria for the shortlist: actual CE test reports (not self-declaration), verifiable component sourcing for the LTE module and main SoC, and documented OPC-UA SDK licensing — an often-overlooked detail where some factories ship devices running unlicensed OPC-UA stacks, which creates legal exposure for integrators selling into regulated industries.
+With the likely manufacturer identified, we sourced two additional candidate factories producing comparable hardware.
+Shortlist criteria: actual CE test reports, verifiable component sourcing for the LTE module and main SoC, and documented OPC-UA SDK licensing — an often-overlooked detail that creates legal exposure.

-The sourcing process for industrial components requires this kind of upstream verification that consumer electronics sourcing usually doesn’t.
+The sourcing process for industrial components requires upstream verification that consumer electronics sourcing usually doesn’t.
 When your client’s production line depends on it, “looks correct” is not an acceptable standard.

 Weeks 2–3: Factory audits.
-We conducted on-site audits of the two strongest candidates.
-The third factory was eliminated at the pre-audit stage when they couldn’t produce any CE test documentation at all.
+We conducted on-site factory audits of the two strongest candidates.
+The third factory was eliminated at the pre-audit stage when they couldn’t produce CE test documentation.

-Factory A — The CE marking was present and visible on the units.
-When we requested the underlying test reports, they produced documents.
-The problem: the reports were dated 4 years ago and referenced a different hardware revision number than the current product.
-CE marking is hardware-specific.
-A report covering revision 2.1 does not certify revision 3.0, regardless of how similar the designs look.
-We flagged this to the client and eliminated Factory A. This is exactly the kind of issue that clears customs without triggering any alarm — until a regulator or a customer’s compliance team digs deeper.
+Factory A — CE marking was visible, but the test reports were dated 4 years ago and referenced a different hardware revision than the current product.
+CE marking is hardware-specific; a report covering revision 2.1 does not certify revision 3.0.
+We eliminated Factory A.

-Factory B — CE reports were current (issued 18 months prior), covered the exact hardware revision in production, and were from TÜV Rheinland — an accredited European notified body.
+Factory B — CE reports were current (issued 18 months prior), covered the exact hardware revision in production, and were from TÜV Rheinland.
 EN 55032 (radiated and conducted emissions) and EN 61000-4 series (EFT, surge, ESD immunity) both passed.
 BOM review confirmed -40°C-rated components throughout: the LTE module, capacitors, voltage regulators, and crystal oscillator all carried datasheets specifying -40°C minimum.
-This matters because it’s common to find 0°C-rated components in assemblies claiming -40°C operation — the product works fine at room temperature and fails its first winter deployment.
+It is common to find 0°C-rated components in assemblies claiming -40°C operation — the product works at room temperature and fails its first winter deployment.

-OPC-UA implementation review: Factory B had purchased a commercial Unified Automation SDK license.
-They provided the license certificate.
-This is the correct approach; we’ve seen factories use open-source stacks that technically work but ship without proper licensing for commercial distribution.
+OPC-UA implementation review: Factory B had purchased a commercial Unified Automation SDK license and provided the certificate.
+We’ve seen factories ship open-source stacks without proper licensing for commercial distribution.

 Week 3: BOM locking negotiation.
-Before placing any order, we negotiated a BOM locking agreement covering the two highest-risk components: the LTE module (SIM7600 series) and the main SoC (NXP i.MX family).
-The factory agreed to provide 18 months’ advance notice before any substitution of these components.
-This is standard practice for industrial buyers and most factories will accept it — the negotiation is mostly about getting it documented formally rather than relying on verbal assurance.
+Before placing the order we negotiated a BOM locking agreement covering the two highest-risk components: the LTE module (SIM7600 series) and the main SoC (NXP i.MX family).
+The factory agreed to 18 months’ advance notice before any substitution.
+Most factories will accept this if documented.

 Week 4–16: Production and inspection.
-The pre-shipment inspection covered 40 units from the 200-unit run — a 20% sample, above the standard AQL sampling levels, justified by the first-order risk.
+The pre-shipment inspection covered 40 units from the 200-unit run — a 20% sample, above standard AQL levels, justified by first-order risk.
+Our electronics quality control guide explains why first-order industrial products justify higher sampling rates.
 Testing protocol:

-• Full Modbus RTU functional test: register reads/writes across all supported function codes
+• Full Modbus RTU functional test: register reads/writes across all function codes

 • Modbus TCP: same test over Ethernet